Create custom Linux Commands

 $ sudo mkdir shell-scripts

-All files in this folder need to be execute- and editable (we dont always wanna sudo
+All files in this folder need to be executable and editable (we don’t always want to use sudo

 to edit our scripts):